Euler characteristics of moduli spaces of torsion free sheaves on toric surfaces: Introduction

 \section{Introduction}

-The moduli space of Gieseker stable sheaves is a complicated object\footnote{The notion of Gieseker stability is defined in \cite[Def.~1.2.4]{HL}.}.
-For example, it satisfies Murphy's Law, meaning every singularity type of finite type over $\mathbb{Z}$ appears on it \cite{Vak}.
-Nevertheless, we need a reasonable understanding of components of it, when we want to compute invariants associated to these components.
-Examples are motivic invariants like virtual Hodge polynomials, virtual Poincar\'e polynomials and Euler characteristics of components of the moduli space of Gieseker stable sheaves.
-Other examples are (generalised) Donaldson--Thomas invariants of a Calabi--Yau threefold.
+The moduli space $\M$ of Gieseker stable\footnote{For the definition of Gieseker stability, see \cite[Def.~1.2.4]{HL}.} sheaves is a complicated object.
+It satisfies Murphy's Law, meaning every singularity type of finite type over $\mathbb{Z}$ appears on one of its components \cite{Vak}.
+Many geometrically interesting invariants are defined on components of this moduli space and their computation requires us to have some understanding of these components.
+Examples of invariants are motivic invariants such as Euler characteristic or (virtual) Poincar\'e polynomial.
+Another example is the Donaldson-Thomas invariants of a Calabi-Yau 3-fold.